-Calculations for all configurations are structured within the arrangement of and relations between the process units of two major refinery configurations: coking refinery and hydrocracking refinery (also called hydro refinery).
-The set of calculations in each of these two major refineries include calculations for the common processes described above and for the alternative processes of gas oil hydrocracking and fluid catalytic cracking.
-They differentiate themselves by the specific calculations to model either the delayed coking or the residual hydrocracking process units; both are deep conversion mutually exclusive processes that interact in different ways with other process units and yield different products.
+Calculations for all configurations are structured within the arrangement of and relations between the process units of two major refinery types: coking refinery and hydrocracking refinery (also called hydro refinery).
+The set of calculations in both types include calculations for the basic processes described above plus gas oil hydrocracking and/or fluid catalytic cracking.
+They differentiate themselves by the specific calculations to model either the delayed coking or the residual hydrocracking process units; both are mutually exclusive deep conversion processes that interact in different ways with other process units and yield different products.

-As a result, PRELIM simulates its first four configurations (0, 1, 2, and 3) within the two sets of calculations for the two major refineries, and generates identical results in either set as these configurations use the same hydroskimming and medium conversion process units (see section 5.2 for more details).
-PRELIM simulation of configurations 4, 5, and 6 are specific to the coking refinery calculations set, and PRELIM simulation of configurations 7, 8, and 9 are specific to the hydro refinery calculations set.
+The first four refinery configurations (0 as hydroskimming; 1, 2, and 3 as medium conversion), generate identical calculations sets and results for both refinery types: coking refinery and hydrocracking refinery (see section 5.2 for more details).
+Configurations 4, 5, and 6 (deep conversion) are specific to the coking refinery calculations set, and configurations 7, 8, and 9 (deep conversion) are specific to the hydro refinery calculations set.

-The calculation structure allows PRELIM to run and display results simultaneously for two refinery configurations with the caveat that the user can select configurations 4 to 6 only within the coking refinery modelling structure and configurations 7 to 9 only within the hydrocracking modelling structure.
-Simultaneous results will be available for the real time main and detailed results in terms of energy use and GHG emissions for a crude assay in two configurations and for the entire assay inventory runs.
+The calculation structure allows PRELIM to run and display results simultaneously for both coking and hydrocracking refinery with the caveat that the user can select configurations 4 to 6 only within the coking refinery modelling structure and configurations 7 to 9 only within the hydrocracking modelling structure.
+Results are shown real time in the main and detailed results worksheets in terms of energy use and GHG emissions.